What are the best options for family bikes? Learn the pros and cons of trailers, cargo bikes, bike seats, trail-a-bikes, and more!

 - It’s perfect for hauling pets.
 We bought our box bike from someone who used it for their dog, and we use it to take our cats to the vet.

 - Box bikes are EXTREMELY heavy.
-They usually have an assist… ours doesn’t, and I actually ended up with a chronic injury from regularly commuting with two preschoolers.
+They usually have an electric assist… ours doesn’t, and I actually ended up with a chronic injury from regularly commuting with two preschoolers.

 - They are also very expensive.